Dotnet-Boxed/Templates/MVC 6 Static Files.md

 ## Always On Features

-#### API

-- **Example Controller** - The example `CarController` contains the following actions:
-  - GET - Returns single car.
-  - GET - Implements paging to return a single page worth of cars, where the page size is configurable.
-  - POST - Add a new car.
-  - PUT - Update an existing car.
-  - PATCH - Update one or more properties of an existing car.
-  - DELETE a single car.
-- **Automatically Return Not Acceptable** - Returns a 406 Not Acceptable if the MIME type in the Accept HTTP header is not valid.

 #### Performance

 - **GZip Compression** - Turned on by default for static and dynamic files making them smaller and quicker to download.
 - **Caching** - Both in-memory and distributed cache are configured.
 You do need to specify where the distributed cache stores it's data.
 - **Caching Static Files** - Static files are cached by default using the `Cache-Control` HTTP header.
 - **304 Not Modified** - Last-Modified and If-Modified-Since HTTP headers are used to return 304 Not Modified if a resource has not changed.
-- **AddMvcCore** - Uses only the features and packages from ASP.NET Core required for an API.
+- **AddMvcCore** - Uses only the features and packages from ASP.NET Core required for serving static files.
 Uses ControllerBase instead of Controller.
 - **Named Routes** - Uses named attribute routes for best performance and maintainability.
 All route names are specified as constants.

 #### Security